arian/MooDialog/README.md

 - beforeClose: Fires before the dialog closes.
 You can overwrite this default event to change the behavior how the dialog closes.
 - close: When the dialog gets closed
 - hide: When the dialog is totally hidden
+- contentChange: Fires when the content has changed.
+Especially useful with the MooDialog.Request class.

 ### MooDialog method: setContent